bespoyasov/refactor-like-a-superhero/manuscript-en/16-declarative-style.md

 }
 ```

 Both functions filter the given array of numbers, keeping only even ones.
 The difference between them is how they do it.
-The first function describes _how_ to solve the problem:
+The first function describes _how_ to solve the problem as a set of instructions:

 - Create an empty array `result`.
 - Iterate over the `array` argument.
 - For each element, check if it's even.
 - If yes, add it to `result`.

-The second function, on the other hand, describes _what_ needs to be done.
+On the other hand, the second function describes _what_ needs to be done.
 It focuses on the filtering _criteria_, not the details of the filtering algorithm.

 This is the difference between the imperative and declarative styles.
 Declarative code describes _what_ to do, while imperative code describes _how_ to do it.

 Imperative style is often harder to read because it mixes intent and implementation details.
 The declarative style, on the contrary, encourages us to decompose tasks and split the code by levels of abstraction.
-The names of functions and variables in declarative code convey more information, so the code becomes easier to read.
+The names of functions and variables in declarative code convey more information, making the code easier to read.

-As an example, let's look at the `validate` function in the code snippet below.
-The function body contains too many details and its name says little about the function purpose.
+For example, look at the `validate` function in the code snippet below.
+The function body contains too many details, and its name says little about its purpose.
 This code is hard to understand at a glance:

 ```js
 function validate(user, cart) {